 The Plan provides for various investment options that, along with the underlying securities, are exposed to various risks such as market, interest rate, and credit risks.
 Market values of investments could decline for several reasons including changes in prevailing markets and interest rates, increases in defaults, and credit rating downgrades.
-In addition, the coronavirus disease ("COVID-19") pandemic has negatively impacted, and may continue to negatively impact, the macroeconomic environment in the United States and globally.
+In addition, the COVID-19 pandemic continues to impact the macroeconomic environment in the United States and globally.
 The magnitude of the impact will depend on numerous evolving factors, including the duration and extent of the pandemic, the impact of federal, state, local and foreign governmental actions, consumer behavior in response to the pandemic and such governmental actions, and the economic and operating conditions in the aftermath of COVID-19.
-Due to the evolving and uncertain nature of the pandemic, as well as the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of such securities, it is at least reasonably possible that changes in investment values in the near term could materially affect participants' account balances and the amounts reported in the Statements of Net Assets Available for Benefits.
+Because of the uncertain nature of the pandemic, as well as the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of such securities, it is at least reasonably possible that changes in investment values in the near term could materially affect participants' account balances and the amounts reported in the Statements of Net Assets Available for Benefits and the related Statement of Changes in Net Assets Available for Benefits.